alex7kom/node-steam-tradeoffers/README.md

 This setup will automatically register and retrieve Steam API key for you.

+The `storehouse.js` file contains an example of library usage.
+You'll need to install [node-steam](https://github.com/seishun/node-steam) in order to run it.

 # Methods

 All callbacks will be supplied with error as the first argument or null if no errors occured.